 How Fitbit Location Data Can Be Used as Evidence

 Fitbit location data is taking on new importance in the legal world.
 Fitness devices such as Fitbit have become popular in the last several years.
-Not only does the device track the number of steps you take, how much water you drink and how well are you sleeping each night, but most are able to track your location.
+Not only does the device track the number of steps you take, how much water you drink, and how well you sleep each night, but most can also track your location.

-Watch YouTube Video: How Does GPS Work?
-This video explains how GPS works.Is GPS Data Acceptable in a Lawsuit?
+The following video explains how GPS works.Is GPS Data Acceptable in a Lawsuit?

-Alternately, the pedestrian's Fitbit was examined to determine his speed while walking, his precise location coordinates as he approached the crosswalk and his location after the accident.
+The pedestrian's Fitbit was examined to determine his walking speed, precise location coordinates as he approached the crosswalk, and location after the accident.
 This information showed that the pedestrian waited at an average walking speed before entering the crosswalk.
 Using the pedestrian's speed, weight, and final position, it is also possible to show the angle at which he was hit and the speed of the object that struck him.How an Attorney Can Present this Information to a Jury

 Armed with the information from a Fitbit device, an attorney can present a vivid picture of what happened before an accident.
 By incorporating Google Earth pictures with the data provided by the fitness device, jurors can visualize the walker's path and the sequence of events before the accident happened.